|NEXT WEEKDAY CLASS BEGINS: NOV. 1ST |

 Fill out the "Request Information Form" below and we will email more detailed information for that program that will include dates, $ amounts, payment schedule, class hours and more.
 Please continue reading below for additional requirements to enroll in our Phlebotomy Technician Program

-To become certified you must first successfully complete a state approved classroom and practical training program.
+To become certified/licensed you must first successfully complete a state approved classroom and practical training program.

 Liberty Career College is Bakersfield's premier "state-approved" Phlebotomy training school.
 We are affiliated with most hospitals in Kern County.